zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 };
 ```

-Note that in order to use the ParsingConfig, you **need** to pass this config object as the **first** parameter.
+In order to use the ParsingConfig, you will **need** to pass this config object as the **first** parameter.

 ## ParsingConfig

-It is the configuration class in System.Linq.Dynamic.Core library and provides the following settings.
+It is the configuration class in System.Linq.Dynamic.Core library and it provides the following settings.

 ### AllowNewToEvaluateAnyType